Charlieissa/PDF2Voice/README.md

     Choose a destination folder to save the DOC file.
     Click "Save."

-Text-to-Speech (PDF to Audio)
+**Text-to-Speech (PDF to Audio)**

-PDF Utility allows you to convert PDF text to audio and adjust playback speed.
+PDF Utility allows you to convert PDF text to audio (support only English) and adjust playback speed.
 Here's how:

     Launch the PDF Utility application.
     Click the "Browse PDF" button to select the PDF file.